kite-sdk/kite/kite-data/src/site/markdown/guide.md

 ## Overview of the Data Module

-The CDK Data module is a set of APIs for interacting with datasets in the Hadoop ecosystem.
+The Kite Data module is a set of APIs for interacting with datasets in the Hadoop ecosystem.
 Specifically built to simplify direct reading and writing of datasets in storage subsystems such as the Hadoop Distributed FileSystem (HDFS), the Data module provides familiar, stream-oriented and random-access APIs,